particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Muon datasheet power interrupt 2025-01-02

+The Muon datasheet had the wrong pin listed for the power manager interrupt pin.
+It is A7, not A6.
+It was correct in the Device OS firmware API reference.

 ### Create access token limit 2024-12-20

 There is an additional rate limit after 10 failed attempts to create an access token.
 See [Create an access token rate limits](/reference/cloud-apis/api/#create-an-access-token-api-rate-limits/).